 Bad Ass Tacos: 2951 Thousand Oaks Blvd, Thousand Oaks, CA 91362.
 Phone: (805) 370-8226

 A Westlake Village gem, eLoong Dumplings can be found hidden inside the North Ranch Gateway Shopping Center.
-The menu offers authentic Chinese dishes including appetizers, soups, and stir-fried rice, noodles, rice cakes and vegetables.
-However, as the sign outside signifies, the handmade dumplings are drawing the crowds.
+The menu offers authentic Chinese dishes including wonderful appetizers, soups, and stir-fried rice, noodles, rice cakes and vegetables.
+However, as the sign outside signifies, the handmade dumplings are the main draw.
 These delicious bites include tender steamed shu mai stuffed with shrimp, vegetarian dumplings, and spicy pork wontons, but it's the xiao long bao (or XLB as fans call them) that are the star of the show.
 XLB are soup dumplings encasing cubes of gelatinized stock which melt as they steam, and at eLoong you'll feast on supple, thin-skinned packages bursting with a juicy filling and flavorful broth.
 I like to order them with extra chili oil and a side of Sichuan cucumber salad.

 eLoong Dumplings: 30843 Thousand Oaks Blvd, Westlake Village, CA 91362.
 Phone: (818) 532-7668